+ation method

-Estimated useful life/ asset amortization method Customer relationship Straight-line over 6 years Licenses Straight-line over life Brands Indefinite
+Straight-line over 6 years

+Straight-line over life

+Indefinite

-An asset's residual value, useful life and amortization method are reviewed at each consolidated statement of financial position date and adjusted if appropriate.
+An asset's residual value, useful life and amortization method are reviewed at each reporting date and adjusted if appropriate.
 Intangible assets acquired as part of a business combination and asset acquisitions are valued at fair value at the date of acquisition.
 Intangible assets not yet available for use are not subject to amortization.